bytestostring/nkn.ovh/API.md

 **Note!**
-If you use "application/x-www-form-urlencoded" requests, then all the values of your request's body will be automatically import as WsQuery["Value"]["KEY"] = %KEY'S_VALUE% (except for the WsQuery["Method"] value)
+If you use "application/x-www-form-urlencoded" requests, all the values of your request's body will be automatically imported as WsQuery["Value"]["KEY"] = %KEY'S_VALUE% (except for the WsQuery["Method"] value)

 ________

 # Response codes

-All response codes (except for the codes: 0, 2 and 3) signal to indicate an error that has occurred.
+All response codes (except for the codes: 0, 2, and 3) inform of occurred errors.

-- When the request has failed, the **Error** key **must** be true and the **ErrMessage** key should contains a short description.
+- If a request fails, the Error key will be "true" and the ErrMessage key will contain a short description.
 - The Code 0 means that your request has completed correctly.
-- The Code 2 refers to "addnodes" method and the code means that passed nodes added partially (Error: false; because the request has made any changes)
+- The Code 2 refers to "addnodes" method and the code means that passed nodes added partially (Error: false; because the request has made some changes)
 - The Code 3 means that the server did not find requested information (but Error: false; because it is normal behavior)

 ```go